Vaibhavr-007/mlapp/README.md

 ## Dataset
 The dataset is taken from kaggle.
 Source of the dataset - [Heart disease prediction](https://www.kaggle.com/datasets/cherngs/heart-disease-cleveland-uci)

-There are 14 features in the dataset, which are described below.
+There are 13 features/attributes in the dataset, which are described below.

 * age: age in years
 * sex: sex (1 = male; 0 = female)